weppos/whois/README.md

 <tt>Whois</tt> is an intelligent — pure Ruby — WHOIS client and parser.

-This library was extracted from [RoboWhois](https://www.robowhois.com/) and [RoboDomain](http://robodomain.com/).
+This library was extracted from [RoboWhois](http://www.robowhois.com/) and [RoboDomain](http://robodomain.com/), and it's now in use at [DNSimple](https://dnsimple.com/).
 It has been performing queries in production since July 2009.

 [![Build Status](https://travis-ci.org/weppos/whois.svg?branch=master)](https://travis-ci.org/weppos/whois)